gerekper/ganjaking/wp-content/plugins/woocommerce-waitlist/readme.txt

 If you’re using the Advanced Notifications extension make sure you disable the backorder setting.

 == Changelog ==

+2021.07.02 - version 2.2.6
+* Added: Compatibility with chained products plugin

+2021.06.16
+* Fix: updated bundles to refresh on variation selection consistently

+2021.05.14
+* Added: filters for CSV export data (headers and row)

 2021.05.04 - version 2.2.5
 * Fix: Waitlist form can be submitted on instock bundles (now it is removed from the DOM)